Wrongful Termination Lawyer Seeking Justice For Clients in Anderson

 Your employer will have a team of attorneys on their side to defend them, which is why you will also need legal representation.
 Let our team of wrongful termination attorneys build a strong case against your employer so you can recover the compensation you deserve for your termination.

-Discuss Your Case With Our Wrongful Termination Lawyers in Indianapolis
+Discuss Your Case With Our Wrongful Termination Lawyers in Anderson

 Have you been wrongfully terminated?
 If so, seek legal representation from the experienced employment law attorneys at Beeman Heifner Benge P.A. as soon as possible.
 Let our skilled attorneys work tirelessly to hold your employer accountable and recover the compensation you deserve for your wrongful termination.
-Schedule a consultation regarding your case by calling our law firm at 317-793-2015 or filling out the form on this website.
+Schedule a consultation regarding your case by calling our law firm at (317) 793-2015 or (765) 393-2468 or filling out the form on this website.